surfer190/fixes/django/django-rest-framework.md

 DRF provides `APIView`

-The `request` sent to the `APIView` will be DRF request objects and not djangos The DRF request object extends djangos and adds request parsing and authentication
+The `request` sent to the `APIView` will be a DRF request object and not django request.
+The DRF request object extends djangos and adds request parsing and authentication

 In `views.py` you can remove `from django.shortcuts import render` as there won't be views that **render** templates